ShapeGroup/kimera-frontend-framework/README.md

 - integrated dynamic Ui system;
 - full elastic design;
 - full expandible;
-- No aggressive pre-packaged...
-The designer is you.;
+- No aggressive css & html pre-packaged...
+The designer is you.
 &nbsp;
 ---
 &nbsp;